encode/django-rest-framework/docs/tutorial/quickstart.md

             model = Group
             fields = ('url', 'name')

-Notice that we're using hyperlinked relations in this case, with `HyperlinkedModelSerializer`.
+Notice that we're using hyperlinked relations in this case with `HyperlinkedModelSerializer`.
 You can also use primary key and various other relationships, but hyperlinking is good RESTful design.

 ## Views